EmRata On 31 & "The Pressure Of Being Young Forever"

 Advertisement

-Refinery29: Do you have any habits you adopted along the way that helped you come to that realization?
+Refinery29: Do you have any habits you adopted along the way that helped you come to that realisation?